calledit/metric_depth_video_toolbox/HOWTO_movie2_3d.md

 python movie_2_3D.py --color_video ~/Starship.Troopers.mp4 --parallel 8
 ```

-When this is all done you will have video scene files for all scenes and two final result files:
+When this is all done you will have video scene files for all scenes and a final result file:
-- a Starship.Troopers.mp4_SBS.mp4 that can be sent to most consumer electronics.
+Starship.Troopers.mp4_SBS.mp4 that can be sent to most consumer electronics.

 The result of the first 3 minutes of the example can be seen here:
 https://www.youtube.com/watch?v=NzI8Js6aYiI